preshetin/preshetin-com/pages/posts/case-study-event-registration-with-airtable.md

 # Case Study: Event Registration with Airtable

-Airtable components: database, automations, Slack actionable messages, Gmail API.

 This case study outline how I used Airtable to organize registration for an offline event, one day meditation courses.

 ## About

 In Belarus, one day meditation courses are conducted on a mothly basis since 2017.

-## Process

 Every month, an email campaing is sent via SendGrid.
-This campaign contains a link to Airtble.
+This campaign contains a link to Airtable.
 People apply for such course by fillling this Airtable form.

+## Process

-Once a user fills the form, several things happen:
+Once a user fills the form, two things happen:
-1. A user receives confirmation email saying that application is received.
-This email is sent by Airtable automation.
+1. The applicant receives confirmation email saying that application is received.
-2. An organizer receives a Slack message with application data.
+2. An organizer receives actionable Slack message with application data.
+The application can be either approved or canceled without leaving Slack.

+The form itself is an interface, and the above actions as powered by automations.

 | ![slack actionable messages](https://res.cloudinary.com/preshetin/image/upload/v1705661365/preshetin.com/airtable-one-day-course/slack-actionable_message_m3esmd.png) |
 |:--:|